SymfonyCasts/api-platform/sfcasts/ep2-security/previous-object.md

 It fails!
 We expected a `403` status code but got `200`!
 What?

-I mentioned a earlier that when a request comes in, API Platform goes through three steps in a specific order.
+I mentioned earlier that when a request comes in, API Platform goes through three steps in a specific order.
 First it deserializes the JSON and updates the `CheeseListing` object.
 Second it applies our `access_control` security and *third* it executes our validation rules.